GeraldNamgal/web-prog-hw2-2018/README.md

 only on current sessions.
 So if they close the browser and return, they will no longer be able to delete the messages they've already submitted.
 There's a button on the app that users can press labelled Delete a Message for this.

+I used Google Chrome for testing and developing.